 Ventricular assist device.
 The doctor puts it into the abdomen or chest and attaches it to your heart to help it pump blood to the rest of your body.
 VADs are most often used in the heart's left ventricle, but they can also be used in the right ventricle or in both ventricles.
 Read more on the left ventricular assist device (LVAD) for heart failure.

 How Can I Keep My Heart Failure From Getting Worse?

 Monitor your symptoms.
 Check for changes in how much fluid builds up in your body by weighing yourself every day.
 Check for swelling, too.

 See your doctor regularly.
 He'll make sure you're staying healthy and that your heart failure isn't getting worse.
-Your doctor will ask to review your weight record and list of medications.
+He'll ask to review your weight record and list of medications.

 If you have questions, write them down and bring them with you to your appointment.
-Call your doctor if you have urgent questions.
+Call your doctor if you have urgent concerns.

 Tell all the doctors you see about your heart failure, the medications you take, and any restrictions you have.
-Also, tell your heart doctor about any new drugs that are prescribed by another doctor.
+Also, tell your heart doctor about any new drugs prescribed by another doctor.